Learn relationship skills in community with others to create the true intimacy you deserve and long for

 When you join The Community, you will be able to:

-Join twice monthly live group calls with Relationship Expert and Couples Therapist for over 30 years, Risa Ganel plus her world renowned guests.
+Join monthly live group calls with Relationship Expert and Couples Therapist for over 30 years, Risa Ganel plus her world renowned guests.
 During the calls, we’ll cover topics like:

 - Key elements you need to learn so you can handle conflicts in your relationships (and anywhere else, too) more confidently